 Pastoral care and individual attention is a key part of what makes GES unique.
-As GES has grown, we have retained a small school approach to ensuring that our pupils are not only supported and cared for at every stage of their school life, but also well-prepared for the world beyond GES.
+As the school has grown, we have retained a small school approach to ensuring that our pupils are not only supported and cared for at every stage of their school life, but also well-prepared for the world beyond.

-The social, moral, spiritual and cultural development of our pupils is at the heart of everything we do at GES: it is embedded within our formal curriculum, as well as our Core Values and pastoral systems.
-It can be seen in every area of school life: from the classroom to the playground, and beyond when GES pupils are out and about on trips, visits and tours.
+The social, moral, spiritual and cultural development of our pupils is at the heart of everything we do: it is embedded within our formal curriculum, as well as in our core values and pastoral systems.
+It can be seen in every area of school life: from the classroom to the playground and beyond, for example when our pupils are out and about on trips, visits and tours.

 Our curriculum at GES is designed to support our pupils to flourish, not only within the classroom, but outside and beyond and into the future.

-Our Lifeskills programme is vital to this and covers the following themes that are revisited and developed every year:
+Our PSHCE (Personal, Social, Health and Citizenship Education) programme is vital to this and covers the following themes that are revisited and developed every year:

 - Lifelong Learning

 - Getting On, Good Relationships

 - Living in the Wider World

 Our curriculum has been developed to incorporate current research into promoting wellbeing and positive outcomes, including: learning about the brain, thoughtfulness, acts of kindness, exercise, meditation, optimism and gratitude.
 It is supplemented by visits from external speakers, as well as assemblies and a wide range of cross-year and whole-school events.

 We aim to provide a solid foundation for each pupil’s success while they are with us and beyond.